 Print-on-demand (POD) is a printing technology in which items are only printed as they are ordered.
 This is in contrast to the traditional method of printing, where items are produced in bulk and then stored until they are sold.

-Several print-on-demand companies will print and ship your products for you, such as Teespring, Printful, and Redbubble.
+Several print-on-demand companies will print and ship your products for you, such as Printful and Redbubble.
 You upload your design to their platform and they take care of the rest – printing, packaging, and shipping your products to your customers.

 As great as this sounds, there are some drawbacks to using a print-on-demand service that you should be aware of before making the jump.